Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 So what do we do to avoid the traps without having to remember crazy passphrases?

 To achieve memorability & use-ability, we're going to need a system.
-Even if all passphrases are recorded on paper, a system will help us read them off and enter them in our system of choice.
 We must, however, be careful of traps!

-We know this means avoiding complexity patterns, personal information and (perhaps most difficult) predictable/common password systems.
+We know this means avoiding complexity patterns, personal information and (perhaps most difficult) predictability.
 Rather tan try and do this *every* time we set a passphrase, we should build these considerations into our system.

 The following rules will help you do this.

 ## Length, not complexity

-If we're going to use a password system, we should make sure that it makes guessing the password with computers difficult.
-The goal is to use a system you'd be happy to tell an attacker, because even if they knew it, it would take them years to guess.

-Assuming that an attacker guesses one character at a time (aaa, aab, aba, abb), using long passphrases will make guessing take much longer than adding numbers, capitals etc. to a short password.
-We should therefore build length into our passphrase system as the key defence against passphrase guessers.
+Even though complexity is good, we shouldn't get hung up on it; length can outstrip complexity pretty quickly!
+Picking longer passphrases will make guessing the password with computers difficult.

 A simple way of remembering this is **passphrases not passwords**; this way of thinking gets us in a mindset to make much longer credentials and avoid things like single words.